• Citizenship and a second passport for life for the applicant and dependent family members • Travel visa-free to more than 115 countries

 Germany comes out on top

 Brexit is re-shaping the European real estate map.
 Berlin, Hamburg and Frankfurt occupy the top three places in the league table, while Munich retains its appeal at Number 5.
-One pan-European investor stated that “Germany replaces the UK as Europe's number 1 safe haven." for 2017.
+One pan-European investor stated that “Germany replaces the UK as Europe's number 1 safe haven." since 2017.

 Real Estate Prices